By Kate Ranta on Dec 5, 2024 3:30:00 PM

-- Health reform has placed regulations on the health insurance industry.
+- Health reform places regulations on the health insurance industry.
 The law’s intention is to increase quality, affordability and availability of health insurance.

-- The first open enrollment for the Health Insurance Marketplace ended March 31, 2014.
-The next time individuals can enroll begins Nov.
-15, 2014 until Feb.
-15, 2015.
-Groups can apply on the SHOP (Small Business Health Options Program)—a subsection of the Marketplace—at any time.
-Enrollment is on-going.
+- Open Enrollment for individuals begins Nov.
+15 and runs until Jan.
+15. Groups can apply on the SHOP (Small Business Health Options Program)—a subsection of the Marketplace—at any time.
+Enrollment is ongoing.
 They should enroll by the 15th of the month for coverage starting as soon as the 1st of the month.

-- Individuals making about $45,960 or families of four making approximately $94,200 may be eligible for premium tax credits through the Marketplace.
+- Individuals who have income at least as high as 100% of the federal poverty level ($15,060 for a single adult or $31,200 for a family of four) may be eligible for premium tax credits through the Marketplace.
 These tax credits help offset the cost of insurance premiums.
-(Income numbers for 2015 and forward are likely to change a little bit.)

 - Health insurance plans must offer a comprehensive package of items and services, called essential health benefits (EHBs).
 EHBs include services in at least these 10 categories: ambulatory patient services; emergency services; hospitalization; maternity and newborn care; mental health and substance abuse disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.